What’s the difference between an ocean liner and a cruise ship?

 Consider these three ships’ speeds.
 Queen Elizabeth 2 had a top speed of 34 knots (39 mph; 63 km/h) and cruising speed of 28.5 knots (32.8 mph; 52.8 km/h).
 Today, Queen Mary 2 has a top speed of 30 knots (35 mph; 56 km/h) and a cruising speed of 26 knots (30 mph; 48 km/h).
 The new Icon of the Seas, by contrast, has a cruising speed of just 22 knots (25 mph; 41 km/h).
 The Queens would definitely beat the Icon in a race!

 However, those speeds come at a cost.
 Literally.
 The fuel costs of these faster speeds are not insignificant.
-I remember being told by a Cunard engineering officer that Queen Mary 2 could cross the Atlantic in five days with no trouble.
-However, it was far more cost effective to do it in eight.
+A Cunard engineering officer once told me that Queen Mary 2 could cross the Atlantic in five days with no trouble.
+However, doing it in eight days proved more cost effective.
 It’s not a new story.
 As more and more shipping companies experienced financial woes in the 1960s, in many cases it simply became too expensive to fuel their ships.
-Many of these old ocean liners were sold off or scrapped as a result.
+Many of these old ocean liners soon found themselves at the breakers.

 Final Thoughts